MILVLG/imp/README.md

 pip install flash-attn==2.4.2 --no-build-isolation
 ```

-3. Download the pretrained base models (i.e., Phi-2 and SigLIP) to your local directories. **Note that the latest version of the Phi-2 model is not compatible with this repository.
-We strongly recommend using the following script to download the specific versions of the base models.**
+3. Download the pretrained base models (i.e., Phi-2 and SigLIP) to your local directories. **Note that the latest version of the Phi-2 model is not compatible with 'Imp-v1-3B','Imp-v1.5-3B' is the one with the latest version of the Phi-2.**
+**We recommend using the following script to download the specific versions of the base models if you want to use 'Imp-v1-3B'.**
 ``` shell
 python scripts/download_models.py
 ```